Reds vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been victorious in 15, or 39.5%, of the 38 contests they have been chosen as underdogs in this season.
+- The Reds have been chosen as underdogs in 39 games this year and have walked away with the win 16 times (41%) in those games.

-- Cincinnati is 5-9 this season when entering a game as the underdog by +140 or more on the moneyline.
+- Cincinnati has a record of 7-10, a 41.2% win rate, when it's set as an underdog of +135 or more by oddsmakers this season.

-- The Reds have an implied victory probability of 41.7% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Reds have a 42.6% chance of walking away with the win.

-- The Reds have an against the spread mark of 1-2-0 in three games with a line this season.
+- The Reds have posted a record of 2-2-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.